LookAtMe-Genius-Cameraman/T_System/README.md

 ```
-usage: t_system [-h] [-S] [-s] [-l] [-a] [--cascadefile XML_FILE] [--version]
+usage: t_system [-h] [-S] [-l] [-s] [-a] [--version]
+                 [--cascadefile XML_FILE]

 optional arguments:
   -h, --help            show this help message and exit
   -S, --show-stream     Display the camera stream.
 Enable the stream window.
+  -l, --learn           Teach mode.
+Teach the object tracking parameters with
+                        the trial and error method.
   -s, --security        Security Mode.
-Scan the around and optionally
+Scan the around and optionally take
-                        take photos of visitors.
+                        photos of visitors.
-  -l, --learn           Teach mode.
-Teach the object tracking parameters
-                        with the trial and error method.
-  -a, --augmented       Augmented control with the Augmented Virtual
+  -a, --augmented       Augmented control with the Augmented Virtual Assistant
-                        Assistant A.V.A.. 'https://github.com/MCYBA/A.V.A.'
+                        A.V.A.. 'https://github.com/MCYBA/A.V.A.' is the home
-                        is the home page of the A.V.A. and usage explained
+                        page of the A.V.A. and usage explained into the
-                        into the'AUGMENTED.md'.
+                        'AUGMENTED.md'.
+  --version             Display the version number of T_System.
   --cascadefile CASCADEFILE
                         Specify the trained detection algorithm file for the
-                        object detection ability
+                        object detection ability.
+Sample(And Default):
-  --version             Display the version number of T_System.
+                        'haarcascade_frontalface_default' for
+                        frontalface_default.xml file inside the 'haarcascade'
+                        folder.
 ```

 <br>